airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 run after the benchmark.
 This is useful if, for example, you need to clean up any changes made to the filesystem.
-Generally, however, it is not required: each benchmark runs in its own process, so any tearing down of in memory state happens automatically.
+Generally, however, it is not required: each benchmark runs in its own process, so any tearing down of in-memory state happens automatically.

 Benchmark attributes
 --------------------